tlozoot/experigen/README.md

 * Specify your experimentName (line 4).
 That's the string you entered in your `settings.js`.

 * Run the `getresults.R` file, which will download the data and save it to your computer.

+* The default names for these files are `exp.csv` and `meta.csv`.
+You can open them in Excel or OpenOffice if you want to.